Lue (Glover) Wilson Reg.MNCS (Senior Accredited). Dip.Couns & Psych.

 Training, qualifications & experience

-I completed a British Association for Counselling and Psychotherapy (BACP) accredited Diploma in Counselling course in 2006 and have a Diploma in Counselling and Psychotherapy (Level 4).
+I completed a British Association for Counselling and Psychotherapy (BACP) accredited Diploma in Counselling course in 2006 and have a Diploma in Counselling and Psychotherapy.
 I have completed the Transactional Analysis 101 course and I also hold an Advanced Certificate in Counselling.
 I have worked for the national bereavement charity, Cruse Bereavement Care, for over 4 years in both East Kent and in North Devon, as a volunteer working with bereaved clients, as branch co-trainer, and as a Supervisor.
 I have worked with carers in East Sussex, offering counselling as emotional support, and have experience of Hospice work where my clients were bereaved family members.

 I have recently completed a Professional Qualification in the Therapeutic use of Mindfulness, and can incorporate the principles and some Mindfulness interventions into my practice.
-I can also use Solution Focused Therapy, which is short term work but which can be integrated into longer term therapy and which incorporates some Coaching skills.
+I also use Solution Focused Therapy, which is short term work but which can be integrated into longer term therapy and which incorporates some Coaching skills.

 I have recently completed the ASIST (Applied Suicide Intervention Skills) training workshop.